2024 Subspecialty Qualifying Exam

 Important: A passing grade on the Qualifying Examination does not ensure your admissibility to the Certifying Examination.

-Results of the July 24, 2023 Qualifying Exam will be reported online to each candidate by October 27, 2023.
+Results of the July 2024 Qualifying Exam will be reported online to each candidate by the last Friday in October 2024.

 - As part of the application process, you'll be required to irrevocably agree that the results of the exam may be made available to the Program Director of any fellowship program in which you participated or in which you are currently involved, and/or the Accreditation Council of Graduate Medical Education (ACGME) for any and all purposes.